Select Page

-Average Age of Credit History -True or False
+Average Age Of Credit History -True Or False

-If you ever reviewed your credit report using Credit Karma, Wallet Hub, Nerd Walletetc., you may have noticed that they all break down your credit history based on the average age of credit history taken from all your trade lines combined.
-For example, if you have a credit card that is 10 years old, another credit card which is 3 years old, and a mortgage that is 4 years old, then Credit Karma will have your age of history at 5 years and 6 months.
+If you’ve ever reviewed your credit report using Credit Karma, WalletHub, Nerd Wallet, etc., you may have noticed that they all break down your credit history based on the average age of credit history taken from all your trade lines combined.
+For example, if you have a credit card that is 10 years old, another credit card that is 3 years old, and a mortgage that is 4 years old, then Credit Karma will have your age of history at 5 years and 6 months.

 Credit history accounts for 15% of the FICO scoring model.
 Credit history factors in three parts (see this FICO doc).

-1. How old your oldest account is,
+1. How old your oldest account is

-2. How many new accounts you have (accounts less than six months old),
+2. How many new accounts you have (accounts less than six months old)

-3. Your average age of credit history.
+3. Your average age of credit history

-The “average age of credit history” is just one of three factors Fico uses to calculate your actual credit history.
+The “average age of credit history” is just one of three factors FICO uses to calculate your actual credit history.

 Every time you apply for a credit card, the bank will want to pull your credit report to see your credit history, credit score, etc. This is called a credit inquiry.
 A credit inquiry will show up on your report for the next two years.
-It makes no difference if you got approved for the credit card or not, as long as you applied for the card the inquiry will show up.
+It makes no difference if you get approved for the credit card or not, as long as you applied for the card the inquiry will show up.
 Before lenders approve you for credit, they will look through your inquiries to see how many times you’ve already tried to apply for credit in the past.
 No one likes to lend money to someone who is running around town and asking every bank for a loan.

-FICO and Vantage Score will slightly lower your credit score after you make a credit inquiry.
-It will go back up after about one to two months, but if you have too many credit inquiries, it may affect your score more than that.
+FICO and VantageScore will slightly lower your credit score after you make a credit inquiry.
+It will go back up after about 1-2 months, but if you have too many credit inquiries, it may affect your score more than that.
 It is not recommended to have more than 5 credit inquiries in a 6 month period.

-Once you get approved for the credit card, the new account will eventually get reported to the credit bureaus (depending on the bank, it can sometimes take about 30 days).
+Once you get approved for the credit card, the new account will eventually get reported to the credit bureaus.
+Depending on the bank, it can sometimes take about 30 days.
 Once your new account gets reported, your credit will get another blow because now you have opened a new account.
 Credit models will lower your score until they see that you prove yourself capable of handling the new credit account you opened.

 Conclusion

 I personally have never found the factor of average age of credit history to be true.
 But, I do agree that as long as the new account is new (less than 6 months) your score will be affected by the new account.
-But, once the six months go by, your score will be back to the same or even higher then it was before, regardless of what your average age of credit is now.
+But, once the six months go by, your score will be back to the same or even higher than it was before, regardless of what your average age of credit is now.

 Was this article helpful?